aditikhare007/ai-research-agent/README.md

 # 🧠 AI Research Agent
 > Turning AI research papers into production-aware systems

-⭐ **If this product helps you think more clearly about AI research and production systems, please consider starring the repository.**

----

 ## 👩‍💻 Author — Aditi Khare
 Writing on AI research, product thinking, and system architecture